City-based Twenty20 tournament moves a step closer as ECB reveals more details

 - From the section Cricket

+A new eight-team, city-based Twenty20 tournament could "absolutely rival the Indian Premier League" says England and Wales Cricket Board chief Tom Harrison.

-English cricket's new eight-team, city-based Twenty20 tournament moved a step closer on Monday as further details were revealed.
+The competition, proposed to begin in 2020, moved a step closer on Monday as further details were revealed.

-Tom Harrison, chief executive of the England and Wales Cricket Board, said it can rival the Indian Premier League and is "not a gamble" for the counties.
+ECB chief executive Harrison said it was "not a gamble" for the 18 first-class counties.

 "What we are doing here is future-proofing county cricket," Harrison told BBC sports editor Dan Roan.

-"I don't think it's so much a gamble, I think it's about looking into the future and saying what do we want our business and our game to look like."
+"I don't think it's so much a gamble, it's about saying, 'What do we want our business and our game to look like?'"

+The IPL - and Australia's Big Bash tournament - enjoy huge success, attracting the world's best limited-overs players and drawing large crowds.

-A referendum is expected to be dispatched on Tuesday inviting stakeholders to sanction a tournament including eight teams, rather than the 18 first-class counties.
+A referendum is expected to be dispatched on Tuesday inviting stakeholders to sanction a tournament including eight teams, rather than the 18 counties who traditionally contest the main competitions domestically.

 What is changing?